asllop/OpenAVT-iOS/README.md

 ### 3.1 Choosing a Backend

-The first step is chosing the backend where the data will be sent.
-We currenly support OOTB three different backends: Graphite, InfluxDB and New Relic.
+The first step is choosing the backend where the data will be sent.
+We currently support OOTB three different backends: Graphite, InfluxDB, and New Relic.
 Let's see how to init them:

 #### 3.1.1 Init the Graphite Backend